 So what sort of operations are representative for most customers?
 What you shoud look at is not a big list of things when you are identifying a set of normal benchmark timings against which future measurements can compare (new hardware/ new software versions – amended WAN configurations etc.).
 The right P-word here is “Plan” – have a plan to measure these regularly.
 Tracking these via a simple spreadsheet is commonplace – be sure to publicize the results widely so stakeholders know there is someone watching over this aspect of gettign return for the business from the software.
 It certainly does not have to be a lengthy list – but the more coverage the better the insurance!

 You cannot manage what you can’t measure.

 - Data Crunching through Capital Manager and back to the database repository and its manager: significant processing options performed frequently – Harnesss Processing in Harness XC for example on a small, a medium and a large example of your product data or a representative approximation thereof.

 - Pulling Data Across the network: open and close and save tasks on your designs (e.g. schematics topology designs, formboard drawings) - the most common things which your users will do – so any change in these timings will be noticed first by the user community.
 Include logging in to the system in these tests.
 This exercises the parts of the system where data is buffered up for local client work.

 - Common editing and design operations.
 Interrogation of the library items (devices & other parts definitions and symbols) once you have opened the designs.
 This tells you what the normal user experience is going to be as they work day-to-day.

-- Passing on data from the application to other parts of the IT environment: Perforn some popular print or reporting functions.
+- Passing on data from the Capital application to other parts of your IT environment: Perforn some popular print or reporting functions.